simulahmed2113/Lume/docs/features/01_import-parsing.md

      **geometric body region**:
      - motion commands (`G0/G1/G2/G3`) with X/Y(/Z) coordinates,
      - relevant feed changes (`F`),
-     - spindle state if it affects movement (e.g. “engraving vs rapid”).
+     - spindle state if it affects movement (e.g. "engraving vs rapid").

 2. **Header/footer awareness**

    - If header/footer-like commands exist in the file (e.g. `G28`, `G53`, `M3`,
      `M5`), they must still be parsed, but:
-     - flagged to the user (e.g. “CAM generated its own header/footer”),
+     - flagged to the user (e.g. "CAM generated its own header/footer"),
      - clearly marked in the internal model so the **centralized header/footer engine** can decide whether to keep or override them.

 3. **Execution program construction (later features)**

-   - Feature 1 provides enough structure so other features can build a final “execution program” as:
+   - Feature 1 provides enough structure so other features can build a final "execution program" as:

      ```text
      HEADER (from Feature 15, using job config)